pmmmwh/react-refresh-webpack-plugin/README.md

 - If you use `webpack-hot-middleware`, you should set this to `whm`.
 - If you use `webpack-plugin-serve`, you should set this to `wps`.
 - If you use anything else, or if you want to customize the socket handling yourself, you will have to provide a path to a module that will accept a message handler function and initializes the socket connection.
-  See the [`runtime/sockets`](https://github.com/pmmmwh/react-refresh-webpack-plugin/tree/main/src/runtime/sockets) folder for sample implementations.
+  See the [`sockets`](https://github.com/pmmmwh/react-refresh-webpack-plugin/tree/main/sockets) directory for sample implementations.

 #### `options.overlay.sockPort`